Hawaiian Chantilly Cake

 How to Make Chocolate Chiffon Cake:

-- Pour the batter into the prepared cake pan.
-Bake for 33-35 minutes, or until a toothpick inserted into the center comes out clean.
-Invert onto a cake rack and cool completely.
+- Pour the batter in the cake pan and bake for about 30-35 minutes until a toothpick inserted in the center of the batter comes out clean.

 How to Make Chantilly Frosting: